Our final will be on Saturday, Dec 14 from 9AM - Noon in 85 Waterman Street, room 130.

 Given two proposed data structures for a specific problem, contrast their strengths and weaknesses.

-Note that these are kinds of questions you’ve done across homeworks, labs, and drills.
-Reviewing your work on these, or perhaps redoing some of the drills, might be good ways to prepare for the exam.
+Note that these are kinds of questions you’ve done across homeworks, labs, drills, and quizzes.
+Reviewing your work on these might be good ways to prepare for the exam.